 Page 3 – Assign Barcodes

 On this page of the wizard, the user needs to assign asset tags to HW assets.
-If scanned barcode matches an asset tag value on an existing HW asset related to the PO the asset is marked as being “matched” already.
+If scanned barcode matches an asset tag or serial number value on an existing HW asset related to the PO the asset is marked as being “matched” already.
 The user can then “match” barcodes up to HW assets (drag/drop?) or can click a button to “auto-assign” all of the scanned bar codes to the HW assets.

 <Receive Assets Wizard Page 3 – Match Assets – Initial View (show assets w/ existing asset tags)>